 - They may become philanthropic if led in that direction.

 Knowing these things, it seemed natural for us to teach our field of philanthropy to teens.
 Our latest video shows what we (and the kids) are learning!

-If you know a group of young people who want to make their community a better place, make them aware of our grants for Youthful Eyes and Ideas.
+If you know a group of young people who want to make their community a better place, make them aware of our grants for youth philanthropy.